 If you experience intense emotional overwhelm and sensitivity to criticism or failure, you may be neurodivergent.
 In the field, it’s known as Rejection Sensitive Dysphoria.
 This can manifest itself in feeling like you are being attacked, even when the criticism is constructive and meant to help you grow.
 This feeling of being attacked can be accompanied by intense emotional distress, such as fear, anger, sadness, or shame.

-It’s normal to experience a sense of emotional overwhelm when you make mistakes, but if the feeling is disproportionate and overly intense, it may be an indication of being neurodivergent.
-People who are neurodivergent can benefit from exploring how to process criticism in a healthy and constructive way.
+It’s normal to experience a sense of emotional overwhelm when you make mistakes.
+But if the feeling is disproportionate and overly intense, it may be an indication of being neurodivergent.
+Autistic children and adults alike can benefit from exploring how to process criticism in a healthy and constructive way.

 In conclusion, there is no one-size-fits-all approach to understanding why someone might feel overwhelmed.
 Whether that’s emotional overwhelm, physical symptoms such as increased heart rate, or feelings of stress and burnout.